alex3305/docs/docs/Home Assistant/Add-ons/Bitwarden Secrets for Home Assistant/index.md

-# Bitwarden secrets for Home Assistant set up
+# Bitwarden secrets for Home Assistant

 This page outlines my personal set up with [Bitwarden secrets for Home Assistant](https://alxx.nl/home-assistant-addons/blob/master/bitwarden-secrets/README.md).

-## Bitwarden installation
+## Vaultwarden installation

-You can easily install [Bitwarden RS](https://github.com/home-assistant-addons/addon-bitwarden) for Home Assistant from the Add-on Store.
-Bitwarden is a community maintained add-on available from the Home Assistant Community Add-ons repository.
+I opted for Vaultwarden, which is an alternative Bitwarden implementation in Rust.
+Vaultwarden is available as a [Home Assistant add-on](https://github.com/hassio-addons/addon-bitwarden).

 ## Home Assistant organization